Varicose and Spider Vein Treatments Pittsburgh

-Full strength prescription graduated compression hose.
-These can be prescribed by a podiatrist or medical doctor, and provide the targeted pressure which the other two varieties can’t.
-Patients must be measured to ensure a proper fit and level of compression.
+- Full strength prescription graduated compression hose.
+A Podiatrist can prescribed the stockings, and provide the targeted pressure which the other two varieties can’t.
+Our technicians must measure patients to ensure a proper fit and level of compression.

-This type of surgical procedure excels at treating the deeper veins which ultimately cause both varicose and spider veins, and are responsible for the majority of symptoms associated with these conditions (achiness, pain, swelling, heaviness, fatigue, and other less common symptoms).
-These are inpatient procedures which take about one hour, are well tolerated, and can treat even the most severe vein disorders.
+This type of surgical procedure excels at treating the deeper veins.
+This ultimately causes both varicose and spider veins to close.
+Those are responsible for the majority of symptoms one associates with these conditions (achiness, pain, swelling, heaviness, fatigue, and other less common symptoms).
+These are in office procedures which take about one hour.
+Patients tolerate these well, and can treat even the most severe vein disorders.

-A specialized catheter with a heating element at one end is threaded into the vein.
-Once placed into the length of the vein, this tip is activated as the catheter is withdrawn.
+A specialized catheter with a heating element at one end is used to thread the tip into the vein.
+Once your surgeon places it into the length of the vein, He activates this tip as he withdraws the catheter.
 Once heated, the vein walls are irreparably damaged, and the vein collapses in on itself and is permanently shut.
 As with other techniques, the vein is then absorbed back into the body as part of the natural healing process.
 Only local anesthesia such as lidocaine is necessary.
 This type of procedure is rapidly becoming the gold standard in vein treatments.

-The blood which was travelling in the diseased vein is immediately rerouted into nearby healthy veins, so circulation is actually improved.
-Varicose veins and spider veins which were being fed by the treated vein no longer have a blood supply, and tend to shrink but not disappear completely.
-Any remaining surface veins can be “cleaned up” using sclerotherapy and laser treatments.
+The blood which travels in the diseased vein immediately reroutes into nearby healthy veins.
+This improves circulation significantly.
+Varicose veins and spider veins fed by the treated vein no longer have a blood supply.
+They tend to shrink but not disappear completely.
+Any remaining surface veins we can “clean up” using sclerotherapy and laser treatments.

-Microphlebectomy, a.k.a Ambulatory Phlebectomy.
+a.k.a Ambulatory Phlebectomy.
 This approach physically removes larger surface varicose veins.
-Tiny incisions are made over the vein which will be removed, and small surgical hooks are used to pull the vein from beneath the skin.
-This procedure sounds rather severe, yet in practice is tolerated very well and isn’t considered an invasive procedure associated with long healing times.
-Only local anesthesia is needed, and this type of surgery can be performed in your surgeon’s office, not in a hospital operating room (OR).
-Unless the area being treated is extensive, only one appointment is usually necessary.
-Even the largest veins can be removed via microphlebectomy, and there are rarely unwanted adverse effects.
+We make tiny incisions over the vein which we then remove.
+Next we use small surgical hooks to pull the vein from beneath the skin.
+This procedure sounds rather severe, yet in practice patients tolerate it very well and don’t consider it an invasive procedure associated with long healing times.
+You only need local anesthesia.
+We can perform this type of surgery in your surgeon’s office, not in a hospital operating room (OR).
+Unless we treat an extensive area, only one appointment is usually necessary.
+We can even remove the largest veins via microphlebectomy.
+We rarely have unwanted adverse effects.
 Only mild bruising and pain which can be easily treated with over the counter drugs like ibuprofen are to be expected.
 Scarring is minimal or non-existent.

 Surgical intervention: THE OLD WAY…